cristaloleg/awesome-manifesto/README.md

   - 30-day plan with all stuff that they should accomplish
 - [ ] all features must be protected by feature flag
   - in case of an accident it will(might) be enough to turn it off
+- [ ] document solved and unresolved problems
+  - teammembers will be aware of some problems and it will be resolved much faster

 ### Meetings
 - [ ] I can skip if I'm out of scope